jalilian/iran2016census/README.md

 ```
 ![iran counties](shapefile/irancounties.png)

-A shapefile (.shp) file is also aviable in the `shapefile` directory.
+A shapefile (.shp) file is also available in the `shapefile` directory.